Ken Muse

 Creating an Int24 for iOS

-This is a post in the series Building a Workout App for watchOS in Swift.
+This is a post in the series Building a Workout Fitness App for watchOS in Swift.
 The posts in this series include:

 In previous posts, we started to explore the basics of building a Bluetooth app for iOS.
 Many of the basic data types used for transferring the data exist natively on iOS.
 Unfortunately, one that is needed for the workout app is missing: a 24-bit unsigned integer.
 This post will explore how to create a custom integer data type in Swift.